duggiel/shipstation/README.md

 ## Overview

-An API wrapper for the ShipStation API.
+An API wrapper for the Shipstation API.

 ## Installation